 їдемо до шлюбy (go off to get married)

 Regards, Peter Kosylowicz

 If anyone can help Peter with either of these verses, please let us know in the comments below.

 This article was posted on Wednesday, February 13th, 2013 at 6:37 pm and is filed under Children's Songs, Countries & Cultures, Languages, Nursery Rhymes, Questions, Ukraine, Ukrainian, Ukrainian Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Can Anyone Help with Some Ukrainian Rhymes?
 One is about Fish and Vegetables Dancing and the Other is about Riding a Horse”